 Truth be told, almost any online piano teaching site worth looking at will cater for the whole range of abilities and aspirations, from complete novice to advanced player.
 The best sites offer a combination of archived video content, usually structured as courses according to skill level, and bespoke software to deliver structured learning with progress tracking and instant visual feedback.
-Flexible, good value subscription plans are important, and many sites offer a free trial period or introductory content so that you can see if the system works for you, or even if piano is the right instrument for you in the first place!
+Flexible, good value subscription plans are important, and many sites offer a free trial period - at least 7 days, often more - or introductory content so that you can see if the system works for you, or even if piano is the right instrument for you in the first place!

 Whether or not the site works with a MIDI keyboard and/or acoustic piano or non-MIDI keyboard with built-in speakers is another important consideration, based on the equipment you intend to use with the service.
 For instance, if all you have is the upright piano in your parents’ front room, you’ll need a site that offers good note recognition via your device’s microphone, but if you have a basic MIDI controller keyboard that makes no sound on its own, MIDI compatibility is a must-have.